New customs duty from 1 July 2026

 What happens if I order multiple items with a total value over €150?

-If you order multiple items with a combined value exceeding €150, you will pay a percentage-based customs duty based on the value of the goods.
+If you order multiple items with a combined value exceeding €150, you may have to pay a percentage-based customs duty based on the value of the goods.

 This rule applies today and will continue to apply when you shop online and the item is shipped from a country outside the EU.